Omerguleryuz/Omerguleryuz/README.md

 ## Dodger Ball

 This is a hypercasual, relaxing, chill game.
-The player drags and release the ball and tries to reach the top of the level to complete it.
-There are obstacles such as swinging axes, wrecking balls, saw, spikes, moving blocks, etc.
+The player drags and releases the ball and tries to reach the top of the level to complete it.
+There are obstacles such as swinging axes, wrecking balls, saws, spikes, moving blocks, etc.

 - Android : https://play.google.com/store/apps/details?id=com.glorygames.dodgerball